 The historic center of both towns is really nice, but I would say that Ericeira’s historic center is bigger and in better condition.
 Outside of the historic center of Peniche you can really see that the harbor plays an important role – it hosts some big factories and it can smell like fish really bad.

 How to get to Ericeira or Peniche from Lisbon?
 With public transport both surf towns are easy to get to.
 From the busstation Campo Grande in Lisbon you can hop on a bus to Ericeira as well as Peniche.
 The bus to Ericeira runs more often than to Peniche and during rush hour it only takes 45 minutes.
 Outside of rush hour it can take up to 1,5 hours, same as to Peniche.
-Here you’ll find the timetables for the bus to Ericeira and the bus to Peniche.

 In the high season the Beachbus in Ericeira can take you to any beach between Foz do Lizandro and Ribeira D’Ilhas.
 It only costs €1 and has an extra trailer for surfboards.
 But if you really want to surf the best waves every day, we advise to rent a car.
 That way you can go anywhere you want in your own time.